 Meditating might just be the best way to clear negativity from your life and bring about emotional and spiritual recovery.

 Meditation rejuvenates the mind, makes us more resilient, and rids the body of harmful chemicals that cause stress and anxiety; it centers us.

 Think of it this way: if your mind is wired to be miserable, meditation would be the reset button that allows you to unplug, switch off, and tune out.
 Then, you can easily learn, through meditation, to turn your brain back on and tune into positive thinking frequencies.

-Meditate often enough and a lot of damage will be undone, leaving you with a clean slate which you can then paint with your own colors — the colors of happiness, of course!
+Meditate often enough and a lot of damage will be undone.
+You’ll be left with a clean slate and a refreshed perspective.

 Gratitude invokes the law of attraction.
 Remember, like attracts like.
 If you make an effort to be grateful, you will find that you will be blessed with more things to be grateful for.

 A fantastic way to consciously practice gratitude is to keep a gratitude journal.
 Every night before you go to sleep, list everything you were grateful for throughout the day.
 Over time, you will see your lists become much longer!

 Having a gratitude attitude is really using the power of positive thinking to its highest degree.